-AFEM is the global trade association for electronic music businesses, representing our culture, commerce and community.
-Our members operate across every sector of the industry - we have publishers, labels, artist managers, agents, retailers, distributors, streaming platforms, tech services, lawyers and many others.
-All types of businesses operating within electronic music.
+AFEM is the global trade association for electronic music businesses, representing our culture, commerce, and community.
+Our members operate across every sector of the industry - we have publishers, labels, artist managers, agents, retailers, distributors, streaming platforms, tech services, lawyers, and many others.
+All types of businesses that operate within electronic music.
 We work to connect this ecosystem of members to develop business opportunities and drive change in the industry where needed.
-Ultimately we endeavour to ensure a sustainable creative, cultural and commercial future for the genre in tandem with a focus on health, harm reduction and diversity.
+Ultimately we endeavour to ensure a sustainable creative, cultural, and commercial future for the genre in tandem with a focus on health, harm reduction, and diversity.
 Our members benefit from networking opportunities and ‘business to business’ introductions across sectors and territories.
 We hold regular sessions around the world providing cross-industry insights and an opportunity to raise/feedback on the key issues.
 By getting involved in our Working Groups, members can directly influence and add their voice to our initiatives and campaigns.

-Although our members get the most direct benefits from AFEM, the positive impact of our initiatives on the industry resonate far beyond our membership.
+Although our members get the most direct benefits from AFEM, the positive impact of our initiatives on the industry resonates far beyond our membership.

-It provides the electronic music community with a platform to discuss and work towards solving industry problems, to share knowledge and make new connections.
+It provides the electronic music community with a platform to discuss and work towards solving industry problems, share knowledge, and make new connections.
 It is the effect we have on the wider industry that is also key.
-Through uniting as a trade body we provide a collective voice and lobbying power where necessary for all legislative, commercial and industry issues as they relate to the genre.
+Through uniting as a trade body we provide a collective voice and lobbying power was necessary for all legislative, commercial, and industry issues as they relate to the genre.

 These are just two examples of our initiatives but our working groups are tackling many more issues and topics like diversity & inclusion, anti-piracy, metadata best practice, defining sustainable ecosystem models for electronic music growth in developing markets.
 So essentially the main difference between our initiatives and those of other trade bodies is that ours have a global focus and a genre-focus rather than being single industry sector-focused.